We speak multiple languages :

 If you’ve been putting off a tooth extraction due to fear of pain, don’t worry you’re not alone, and you’re not without options.
 With the help of safe and effective anesthesia, the procedure is quick, comfortable, and nothing to be afraid of.

-At Franklin Dental Centre, we make every effort to ensure your dental care is as pain-free, stress-free, and affordable as possible.
+At Fort McMurray Smiles, we make every effort to ensure your dental care is as pain-free, stress-free, and affordable as possible.
 If you think you may need a tooth extraction or are experiencing dental pain, book your consultation today.

 Your smile and your comfort are always our top priorities.